cbrown5/R-llm-workshop/book/index.md

 ## Summary

-If you are using R you are probably using language models (e.g. ChatGPT) to help you write code, but are you using them in the most effective way?
+If you are using R you are probably using language model assistants (e.g. ChatGPT) to help you write code, but are you using them in the most effective way?
 Language models have different biases to humans and so make different types of errors.
 This 1-day workshop will cover how to use language models to learn R and conduct reliable environmental analyses.
 We will cover:

-- Pros and cons of different tools from the simple interfaces like ChatGPT to advanced tools that can run and test code by themselves and keep going until the analysis is complete (and even written up).
+- Pros and cons of different assistants from the interfaces like ChatGPT to advanced coding assistants that can run and test code by themselves and keep going until the analysis is complete (and even written up).
-- Best practice prompting techniques that can dramatically improve model performance for complex statistical applications
+- Best practice prompting techniques that can dramatically improve LLM performance for complex statistical applications
 - Applying language models to common environmental applications such as GLMs, multivariate statistics and Bayesian statistics
 - Copyright and ethical issues